Liberatys/Lithium/README.md

 <br>
 <br>

 Welcome to the repository of Lithium.
-Lithium strives to be a easy and lightweigth tool for creating and maintaing microservices in a distributed fashion.
+Lithium strives to be an easy and lightweigth tool for creating and maintaing microservices in a distributed fashion.
 We want to give you the opertunity to create your own implementations of certain tools that are used in the library and can be plugged into a service or a loader balancer.